hbc/dc_2016_04/lessons/02_the_filesystem.md

 Now let's draw some of the other files and folders we could have clicked on.

-This is called a hierarchical file system structure, like an upside down tree with root (/) at the base that looks like this.
+This is called a hierarchical file system structure, like an upside down tree with root (/) at the base that looks like this:

 ![Unix](../img/Slide1.jpg)